vmware-labs/wasm-workers-server/examples/python-libs/README.md

 ## Run

 This example runs from the previously cloned repository (See [Prerequisites](#prerequisites)).
-Be sure you followed all the steps and you're in the `examples/python-libs` folder:
+Make sure you followed all the steps and you're in the `examples/python-libs` folder:

 ```shell-session
 wws .